Supporting people to remain independent in their homes

 - Work in partnership with our specialist teams to help you stay in your home

-Call the Tenancy Sustainability Service team or talk to any SLH staff member if you feel you could benefit from the service.
+Call the Tenancy Sustainability Service team on 0330 303 3000 and choose option 2 or talk to any SLH staff member if you feel you could benefit from the service.

 Adaptations